hazelcast/hazelcast-jet/site/docs/enterprise/security.md

 ## Remote Hazelcast Sources and Sinks

-You can configure TLS for remote [Hazelcast sources and sinks](../api/sources-sinks#imap) by passing a ClientConfig with TLS enabled:
+You can configure TLS for remote [Hazelcast sources and sinks](../api/sources-sinks#imap) by passing a ClientConfig with TLS enabled.
+Jet will create a new client for the remote cluster, and will use the connection options configured in the config.

 ```java
 ClientConfig config = new ClientConfig();